BansalShivanshu/ai-agent-workshop-yefan/README.md

 ```
 python image_agent.py
 ```
-If not running into errors, you should see an output like "I have found the image of a cat reading a book".
+If not running into errors, you should see some output from LLM.

 For the second session, run
 ```